Part of 100%EV

 NC Feed optimization.
 NC code can have federate optimization applied to slow the feedrate when entering areas where larger amounts of stock occur, this all allows the machine tool to run faster and smoother.
 This option is constantly comparing the amount of material removed against the actual mechanical forces applied to the tool.
 The result of this sophisticated volume comparison tool provides a better toolpath, extending the cutting life of the tool while using the machine safely at the upper end of its performance regime.

 High speed machining and hard metal machining.
 Many toolpaths inside VISI tailored towards high speed machining and hard-metal cutting.
 Smooth corners, smooth stopovers and arc fitting are used to minimize sudden direction changes.
-The elimination of tool retracts, maintaining a constant tool load and optimised NC code make it easy to successfully program high speed machine tools with VISI.
+The elimination of tool retracts, maintaining a constant tool load and optimized NC code make it easy to successfully program high speed machine tools with VISI.

 2D machining and Manufacturing Feature Recognition.
 Toolmaking applications often contain components which require 2D machining.
 Due to the integrated nature of VISI, manufacturing of individual plates can be completed using feature recognition.
 Drilled hole features and apertures are automatically selected with the correct drilling cycles and 2D milling routines applied creating practical CNC code for the most complex plates.

 Kinematic simulation.
 Toolpath verification can be applied using the real machine dimensions and limits with the kinematic simulation.
 Cutting tool, holders, jigs and fixtures can all be checked when running the kinematic display.
 Any gouges on the toolpath against stock, tool or any other part of the machine tool will be graphically highlighted.
 A comprehensive list of tested 3, 4 and 5 axis machine are available.
-Vero engineers are also available to help with the construction of any bespoke machine.
+Hexagon engineers are also available to help with the construction of any bespoke machine.